tylerneylon/math/randnn/randnn.md

 There are two versions of figure 2 because I don't think all browsers correctly display the live-rendered version, which uses WebGL.
-You can experiment with the live-rendered version in real-time [at this Shadertoy page](https://www.shadertoy.com/view/XltBR4).
+You can experiment with the live-rendered version in real time [at this Shadertoy page](https://www.shadertoy.com/view/XltBR4).
 The animated gif uses different parameters that you can find [at this other Shadertoy page](https://www.shadertoy.com/view/lldBz4).